Essay4 May 2025

 The quarter had come in uneven, which is a polite way of describing what happens when sales bookings land in unpredictable lumps and the revenue recognition schedule you built in October starts to look like a document written by someone who lived in a more orderly universe, three universes over.
 Sales believed the gap would close, which is what Sales always believes, because Sales operates on a fundamentally different theory of time than Finance does.

-Our particular variance line looked volatile in a way that would invite questions we didn’t yet have a coherent explanation for, and if you've ever presented a volatile variance line without clean answers to someone senior, you know that the subsequent forty-five minutes of your life will be consumed by a kind of Socratic interrogation that generates no insight but a great deal of anxiety, after which someone will recommend that you "get closer to the drivers," which is the governance equivalent of a doctor telling you to "be healthier."
+Our particular variance line looked volatile in a way that would invite questions we didn’t yet have a coherent explanation for, and if you've ever presented a volatile variance line without clean answers to someone senior, you know that the subsequent forty-five minutes of your life will be consumed by a kind of Socratic interrogation that produces some insight but much more anxiety, after which someone will recommend that you "get closer to the drivers," which is the governance equivalent of a doctor telling you to "be healthier."

 So we adjusted the weighting, tempered the swing: smoothed.
 Smoothing can make interpretation easier, but it can also delay detection.
 It narrows the amplitude of the signal.